yoonmoonsick/dnd2024/README.md

 - Level 6: Bastion of Law
   - You can tap into the grand equation of existence to imbue a creature with a shimmering shield of order.
 As a Magic action, you can expend 1 to 5 Sorcery Points to create a magical ward around yourself or another creature you can see within 30 feet of yourself.
 The ward is represented by a number of d8s equal to the number of Sorcery Points spent to create it.
 When the warded creature takes damage, it can expend a number of those dice, roll them, and reduce the damage taken by the total rolled on those dice.
 The ward lasts until you finish a Long Rest or until you use this feature again.
 - Level 11: Trance of Order
   - You gain the ability to align your consciousness with the endless calculations of Mechanus.
 As a Bonus Action, you can enter this state for 1 minute.
-For the duration, attack rolls against you can’t benefit from Advantage, and whenever you make a D20 Test, you can treat a roll of 9 or lower on the d20 as a 10.
-Once you use this feature, you can’t use it again until you finish a Long Rest unless you spend 5 Sorcery Points (no action required) to restore your use of it.
+For the duration, attack rolls against you can't benefit from Advantage, and whenever you make a D20 Test, you can treat a roll of 9 or lower on the d20 as a 10.
+Once you use this feature, you can't use it again until you finish a Long Rest unless you spend 5 Sorcery Points (no action required) to restore your use of it.

 ### Draconic Sorcery